cpmpercussion/acmc2020-site/_features/02-call.md

 listed below.
 All extended abstracts will be subject to single-blind review by at least two peer reviewers.

 Accepted papers/talks will be presented in either short (10) or long (25 minutes) seminar format and the extended abstracts will be included in the conference proceedings.
-Full versions of accepted papers will be invited for further review and publication in Chroma, the journal of the Australasian Computer Music Association.
+Full versions of accepted papers will be invited for further peer review and publication in Chroma, the journal of the Australasian Computer Music Association.

 ### Workshops and Tutorials

 We invite contributed workshops and tutorials to take place on Saturday 11 July at the ANU School of Music.
 Workshops and tutorials could be about the topics listed below and we make a particular call for workshops that are inclusive of the broad electronic music community.

 Workshops will be included in the conference promotional materials and program.
 Workshops and tutorials will be selected by the conference committee.
-Venues and facilities will include seminar rooms and the protools lab at the ANU School of Music.
+Venues and facilities will include seminar rooms and the music computing lab at the ANU School of Music.
 We are aiming for short workshops (60 minutes) to enable as many as possible.
+We invite you to get in touch to discuss workshop requirements before submitting.

 ## Topics